Our Blog

 The authors conclude, “Future research should focus on real-life recordings using various smartphone devices.”

-Dr. Temitayo Oyegbile-Chidi of UC Davis Health, in Sacramento, California, a board member of The National Sleep Foundation, commented on the study in an email to Reuters Health.
-“We can get good information from smartphones and sleep apnea apps, but not in the sense of a diagnosis.
-An OSA diagnosis needs to always be performed by a board-certified clinician.”
+Dr. Temitayo Oyegbile-Chidi of UC Davis Health, in Sacramento, California, is a board member of The National Sleep Foundation.
+She commented on the study in an email to Reuters Health.
+She stated, “We can get good information from smartphones and sleep apnea apps, but not in the sense of a diagnosis.

-“If an individual has been formally diagnosed with sleep apnea with an in-lab or home sleep study with a sleep physician, smartphone-recorded sounds may be helpful specifically to note any changes that may suggest a need for a re-evaluation,” she said.
+“If an individual has been formally diagnosed with sleep apnea with an in-lab or home sleep study with a sleep physician, smartphone-recorded sounds may be helpful.
+Specifically to note any changes that may suggest a need for a re-evaluation,” she said.

-“Unless a phone is able to connect to a patient’s oxygen levels while asleep, I’d say that phones can provide only a limited amount of information,” Dr. Oyegbile-Chidi noted.
-“At a patient level, smartphones can show if the user is tossing and turning or snoring a lot…at best, this data can help determine if sleep is a bit more restless.”
+“Unless a phone is able to connect to a patient’s oxygen levels while asleep.
+I’d say that phones can provide only a limited amount of information,” Dr. Oyegbile-Chidi noted.
+“At a patient level, smartphones can show if the user is tossing and turning or snoring a lot.
+At best, this data can help determine if sleep is a bit more restless.”

 SOURCE: https://bit.ly/37trACJ JAMA Otolaryngology-Head & Neck Surgery, online April 14, 2022.